Live Evil (film): Critical reception

 Bloody Disgusting made note of the film's "Clearly taking advantage of America’s approval of vampire worship as the new national religion," and that with a plot of vampires finding good human blood more and more difficult to find resulting in infighting among the survivors, the film felt related to the Blade film franchise.
 They also felt that although the film was "Slightly reminiscent of Near Dark, it brought "enough blood and boobs to the table to entertain even the most jaded horror fan."
 They praised the productions special effects team for pulling "out all the stops when it comes to bringing the syrupy wet work."
 They made note of the film's introduction of vampire babies (“Goddamned vampire babies”, intones Thomerson, “they’re the worst.”)" and praised the writer/director: "[Jay] Woelfel slams down the creative gas pedal and doesn’t let up until the end credits roll."
 They concluded that for those viewers "willing to ignore sub-par production values, Live Evil pays off in spades."

+411Mania.com reported on April 8, 2024 that Samurai Priest Vampire Hunter was currently streaming to rent or buy on Xfinity cable services and giving the film a 10 out of 10 "virtually perfect" rating.